DFIRScience/DFIRCommunityHardwareFund/README.md

 * General DFIR Community Funds: **$228.43**

-## Donors
+## Sponsors

-Thank you so much to all of the DFIR Community Hardware Donors!
-Public donors are listed below (a-z):
+Thank you so much to all of the DFIR Community Hardware Sponsors!
+Public sponsors are listed below (a-z):

 | Name | Twitter | Website |
 | ------------- | ------------- | ------------- |